-Just because you have hearing loss, your chance to enjoy playing, or listening, to music isn’t over.
-Here are 5 tips for staying positive and continuing to enjoy the music you love.
+Just because you may be developing hearing loss, your chance to enjoy playing or listening to music isn’t over.
+Here are 5 tips that will help you to stay positive and continue enjoying the music you love.

 When one of your favorite things in life involves sound, it can be difficult to accept that you have hearing loss.
 However, denying that you have hearing loss will not help your situation.